Abstracts for poster presentations will be accepted until Tuesday 23 October.

 |• Urogenital and Gastrointestinal||• Toxicology|

-The abstract submission deadline is 9am Tuesday 18 September 2018 (Brisbane AEST).
+The abstract submission deadline for oral presentations is 9am Tuesday 18 September 2018 (Brisbane AEST).

 Authors will be notified of the outcome on Tuesday 9 October 2018.